wavefrontHQ/docs/pages/doc/track_adoption.md

 ![A screenshot of a chart displaying the number of total active users, weekly active users and monthly active users over a 6-months period.](images/user_activity.png)

-These statistics provide you with an understanding of how active your user base is and what are the peak periods, if any, when the users access Tanzu Observability.
+These statistics provide you with an understanding of how active your users are and the peak periods, if any, when users access Tanzu Observability.

 ## Track Dashboards Usage and Popularity

 Dashboards are an excellent way of visualizing your data by collecting different charts in a single place.
 As new applications and services are launched, users often create new dashboards per their need to visualize their metrics in a single place.
-However, the user needs change over time, and sometimes new dashboards are created without deleting the no longer needed ones.
+However, the user needs change over time, and sometimes new dashboards are created without deleting the dashboards that are no longer needed.
 While there is no limit for creating additional dashboards, the dashboards can overpopulate your dashboard organizer with a list of dashboards that are no longer in use.

-Tanzu Observability provides metrics not only on the total number of dashboards but also the number of times a particular dashboard has been accessed in the past and exact dates and time it was accessed.
+Tanzu Observability provides metrics not only on the total number of dashboards but also the number of times a particular dashboard has been accessed in the past and exact date and time it was accessed.
 For details, see [Identify Unused Dashboards](ui_dashboards.html#identify-unused-dashboards).

-To access these statistics simply create charts with the `~wavefront.dashboard.<dashboard_name>.views` metric or `~wavefront.dashboard.*.views` for all dashboards:
+To access these statistics simply create charts with the `~wavefront.dashboard.<dashboard_name>.views` metric or `~wavefront.dashboard.*.views` for all dashboards.
+To see the total number of dashboards for a certain period of time, create a chart with the `~wavefront.dashboard.total` metric.

 ![An image of a chart displaying all dashboards within the last 6 months.](images/dashboards_total_chart.png)

 ## Examine Versions of Dashboards and Alerts

-Tanzu Observability stores details about each version of each dashboard and each alert.
+Tanzu Observability stores details about the versions of each dashboard and alert.
 That means you have an audit trail of changes.
 When someone saves changes to a dashboard or alert, we create a new version and track the changes, including details about the change and the user who made the change.
 If you suspect that someone has made changes to a dashboard which results in higher usage, you can check who made the change and what has changed.

 You can examine dashboard and alert versions from the UI or using the REST API.

 **To examine versions of a dashboard:**

-1. Select **Browse > All Dashboards**
+1. Select **Browse > All Dashboards**.
 2. Click the three vertical dots to the left of the dashboard you're interested in and select **Versions**.
 3. You can review the changes to the dashboard, revert to a previous version, or clone a previous version.